42 Powerful performance review questions examples for HRs

 Career goals & plans:

-Organizations should emphasize and support the career development of their employees.
-These questions help managers determine how each employee could grow with the organization by revealing each individual's goals, motivation, and interests.
+Organizations should emphasize and support employee development.
+These questions help managers determine how each person could grow with the organization by revealing each individual's goals, motivation, and interests.

 26. What are your short-term and long-term career goals?